GitLeeRepo/MongoDBNotes/MongoDbNotes.md

 # Terminology

 * A **record** in MongoDB is a **document**, which is a data structure composed of **field and value pairs**.
 MongoDB **documents** are similar to **JSON objects**.
-# Installing MongoDb on Ubuntu
+# Installing MongoDB on Ubuntu

 * From APT repository